rust-lang/rust-forge/src/governance/council.md

 The Council is permitted to have private *discussions* even on something that ultimately ends up as a public proposal or a publicly disclosed internal decision.
 The Council may wish to do this if the discussions are sensitive to allow decision participants to speak more frankly and freely.
 Additionally, in some cases, private information that can't be disclosed may impact an otherwise public decision/proposal; the Council should strive to be as transparent and non-misleading as possible and avoid having opaque decisions where all rationale is private.

-Note that all decisions fall into this category unless explicitly designated (via this RFC or future public proposals) to fall into another category, so this list (unlike those in the other two categories) is intentionally vague/broad: it is intended to give guidance on what likely should belong in this category without necessarily being prescriptive.
+Note that all decisions fall into this category unless explicitly designated (via this document or future public proposals) to fall into another category, so this list (unlike those in the other two categories) is intentionally vague/broad: it is intended to give guidance on what likely should belong in this category without necessarily being prescriptive.

 - Any decision that has the effect of modifying the list of decision-makers on the Leadership Council or the decision-making process of the Leadership Council.
 For instance:
-    - Changing this list (or this RFC in general).
+    - Changing this list (or this document in general).
     - Modifying the publication and approval process used for the Council's public proposals.
 Such a proposal must use the existing established process, not the proposed process.
     - Adding, modifying, or removing policies affecting eligibility for Council representatives.
     - Adding, modifying, or removing one or more top-level teams.
 This includes: